Bisher 295 mal gespeichert

 If you are a carpenter or a skilled handwork, you definitely can help with:

 - the construction of ecological huts in the forest for the children

-- building a house for the chickens
+- building a shelter for the alpacas

 If you enjoy working with wood carvings and be creative, you are also invited to continue the 70 year old tradition of turning wood into pieces of art and displaying them on the terrain.
 Or if you ever fancied building a tree house for the kids, be our guest!

 At the moment, we are renting out our Tiny House to weekend tourists.
 Visitors of this region are invited to stay with us to enjoy the beauty of this place.
 Whenever we have tourists staying with us, workawayers are invited to be tolerant and respect visitors' need of silence.

 If you are eager to get to know us and our project, share with us your personal stories and background and convince us why you want to stay with us.
 Workawayers who write us standardised E-mails (i.e. the same mail that is sent to different hosts) are usually rejected.

 As a family, we speak five different languages - also our children.
 In order to keep the practice going, we prefer to organise our workawayers according to the language they are able to speak/ or native speakers from a certain language.
 The past taught us that having to speak different languages at the dime during breakfast/lunch/dinner makes it really confusing for all of us, and especially for our youngest child.
 Those who want to practice German can do so, but mostly with our children.